Understanding ICO Files

 The ICO format dates back to the early days of personal computing.
 It was first introduced in 1985 with the release of Windows 1.0, Microsoft's first graphical user interface (GUI) operating system.

-At the time, icons were simple monochrome images, limited to 32x32 pixels to match the low-resolution displays and hardware limitations of that era.
+At the time, icons were simple monochrome images, limited to 32x32 pixels to match the era's low-resolution displays and hardware constraints.

 As Windows evolved, so did the ICO format: